A post not about goals, productivity, tools, and technology!1

 Last Push

 Today I turned in my final paper for my Data Visualization class.
-My favorite artifact from that class wasn’t made with a data viz tool:
+My favorite I made in that class wasn’t made with a data viz tool at all:

 Completing the Data Visualizations class puts me 80% done with my degree.
 In one week I start the last two classes.
 On April 24th I’ll sing that one Alice Cooper song.
 My capstone project is going to start of with some ambitious goals.
 See the Top 5 for more.